Road Occupation Permit

 How much does a ROP cost?

-The application fee is $137.30.
-In some cases, a bond may be required.
+The standard application fee is $86.70.
+In some cases, a higher fee and/or a bond may be required.
+This will be assessed by Council's Asset Protection Officer who will advise the applicant accordingly

 How do I apply for a ROP?